How can I calculate my baggage fees?

 How many checked bags am I allowed?

-All bags starting with the third checked bag, if not subject to special exception, is considered excess baggage and additional fees will be charged per piece.
+All bags starting with the third checked bag, if not subject to special exception, are considered excess baggage and additional fees will be charged per piece.

 How many free bags can I check?

-If you are flying First, Business or Delta One class within the U.S. and Canada, you can check for free 2 bags up to 70 lbs / 32 kg.
-If on the same route you are flying in the Main Cabin (Delta Comfort+, Main Cabin, Basic Economy fares), you must pay a 25 USD/CAD, respectively 35 USD/CAD fee, for the first and respectively the second checked bag that does not exceed 50 lbs / 23 kg.
+If you are flying First or Delta One class within the U.S., you can check for free 2 bags up to 70 lbs / 32 kg each.
+If you are flying Delta Premium Select class within the U.S., you can check for free 2 bags up to 50 lbs / 23 kg each.
+If on the same route you are flying in the Main Cabin (Delta Comfort+, Main Cabin, Basic Economy fares), you must pay a 30 USD, respectively 40 USD fee, for the first and respectively the second checked bag that does not exceed 50 lbs / 23 kg.

 For all other flights, the general rule¹ is 1 checked bag allowed per passenger, with no extra charge.
 For certain routes, specific allowances apply.

-Can I benefit of special exceptions from standard baggage allowance?
+Can I benefit from special exceptions from standard baggage allowance?

 Special exceptions regarding standard baggage allowance apply for: